practicalddd/implementations/axonframework/v4.2/Readme.md

-# Spring Boot DDD implementation
+# Axon Framework Implementation v4.2 with Axon Server Standard Edition v4.2

-This Chapter contains a complete DDD implementation of the Cargo Tracker application using the Spring Boot platform.
+This Chapter contains a complete DDD implementation of the Cargo Tracker application utilizing the Axon Framework and the Axon Server Standard Edition v4.2

-The implementation adopts a microservices based architectural style and uses the following technologies
+The implementation adopts a CQRS / Event Sourcing / Microservices based architectural style and uses the following technologies

-  - Spring Boot as the core chassis
+  - Axon Framework as the CQRS framework
-  - Spring Cloud streams for the microservices choreography infrastructure
-  - RabbitMQ as the microservices messaging broker
+  - Axon Server SE as the event source / store
-  - Spring Data as the Data management platform
+  - Axon Server SE as the event broker

 The documentation covers the setup and testing process needed to run the microservices correctly.
 The details are given for each separate microservice (Booking / Routing / Tracking and Handling)

+# Axon Server SE setup

+Axon Server SE can be downloaded from the website (https://axoniq.io/download) .
+Running it is as simple as running a jar file (java -jar axonserver.jar).
+Access the following URL from the browser (http://localhost:8024) to check if the server is running OK.
+While all events are stored in Axon's purpose built event store database, the projections are built on top of MySql Schemas.

 # Test Case